dargys/dargys.github.io/_projects/adress.md

-It was shown in a Fashion Show in [FAC](http://www.fac.cu/), this place was recently tagged as a world cultural destination place.
+It was shown in a Fashion Show in [FAC](http://www.fac.cu/), this place was recently tagged as a world cultural destination site.